Unique Stable Matchings: Introduction

 \section{Introduction}

 In this paper we reconsider the classic model of one-to-one two-sided matching, known popularly as the {\it stable matching problem}.
-The framework, introduced in \cite{GaleShapley:1962:AMM}, has been applied widely to settings ranging from school admissions, entry-level labour markets, refugee resettlement, and others (see \cite{Roth:2008:IJGT} for a survey).
-Yet despite all the attention that the model has received, a classification of precisely what structural properties guarantee a unique stable matching remained a long-standing open question.
-In this paper we resolve this open question, providing {\em necessary} and {\em sufficient} conditions on the preferences of market participants that guarantee a unique stable matching.
+Variations on the framework, introduced first in \cite{GaleShapley:1962:AMM}, have been applied widely to settings ranging from school admissions \citep{AbdulkadirogluSonmez:2003:AER,AbdulkadirogluPathak:2005:AER}, labour markets \citep{CrawfordKnoer:1981:E,KelsoCrawford:1982:E}, the market for kidney donors \citep{RothSonmez:2004:QJE}, and others (see \cite{Roth:2008:IJGT} for a survey).

+Yet despite all the attention that the model has received, a very basic question remained unanswered: \begin{quote} {\it Under what conditions is there exactly one stable matching?} \end{quote} In this paper we resolve the above open question.
+We provide {\it necessary} and {\it sufficient} conditions on the preferences of market participants that guarantee a unique stable matching.